SaRA: High-Efficient Diffusion Model Fine-tuning with Progressive Sparse Low-Rank Adaptation: Conclusion

 \section{Conclusion}

-In this paper, we propose SaRA, a novel parameter-efficient fine-tuning method, which makes full use of the ineffective parameters with the smallest absolute values in the pre-trained model.
-We propose a nuclear norm-based low-rank loss to constrain the rank of the learned sparse matrices, thereby avoiding model overfitting.
+In this paper, we propose SaRA, a novel parameter-efficient fine-tuning method, which makes full use of the ineffective parameters \yr{with the smallest absolute values} in the pre-trained model.
+We \yr{propose} a nuclear norm-based low-rank loss to constrain the rank of the learned sparse matrices, thereby avoiding model overfitting.
 Moreover, we design a progressive parameter adjustment strategy, which can further improve the effectiveness of the fine-tuned parameters.
-Finally, we propose a novel unstructural backpropagation method, largely saving the memory cost during parameter fine-tuning, which can also reduce the memory costs for other selective PEFT methods.
-Extensive experiments demonstrate the effectiveness of our method, which achieves the best fitting capability while keeping the prior information of the pre-trained model well.
-In addition, we efficiently encapsulate our method such that it can be implemented by only modifying one line of code, which largely enhances the ease of use and adaptability of the code for other models and tasks.
+Finally, we propose a novel unstructural backpropagation method, largely saving the memory cost during parameter fine-tuning, which can \yr{also reduce the memory costs for other selective PEFT methods.} Extensive experiments demonstrate the effectiveness of our method, which achieves the best fitting capability while keeping the prior information of the pre-trained model well.